A Note on Shift Retrieval Problems

 The assumption that $\tilde{x}_i \neq 0$ seems restrictive (and is missing in \eqref{eq:cross-correlation}).
 We do not need to apply the inverse Fourier transform but instead compute only $\sigma_i$ where $\tilde{x}_i \neq 0$ and by inspection of all columns of $\mathbf{F}$ on the rows where this quantity was computed we find the shift $q$.
 Notice that $\sigma_1$ and $\sigma_{\frac{n}{2}+1}$ when $n$ is even are $\{\pm 1\}$ for all columns $j$ and thus they cannot provide an unambiguous answer, on the other hand, in the best case scenario, we would need to compute a single $\sigma_i$.
 This reduces the complexity of the shift retrieval problem to $\BigO{n}$, as also observed for the compressive shift retrieval result \cite{CSR} which is discussed in the next subsection.
 Generally, when $\mathbf{y} = \alpha \mathbf{P}^{q-1} \mathbf{x} + \beta \mathbf{1}$ where $\alpha, \beta \in \mathbb{R}$ then $\text{IFFT} (\mathbf{\tilde{y}} \oslash \mathbf{\tilde{x}}) \! = \! \alpha \mathbf{e}_q + \left( \beta / \sum_i x_i \right) \mathbf{1}$, $\mathbf{1} \in \mathbb{R}^n$ is the ones vector.$ \blacksquare$

 \textbf{Remark 1 (Connection to the classical circular cross-correlation theorem).} We can rewrite \eqref{eq:theorem1} as:

 where $|\text{FFT}(\mathbf{x})|^{2}$ computes the square absolute values of each element of the Fourier transform of $\mathbf{x}$.
 Notice that \eqref{eq:theorem1} represents a weighted variant of \eqref{eq:cross-correlation}.
 If the two signals $\mathbf{x}$ and $\mathbf{y}$ are shifted versions of each other then \eqref{eq:cross-correlation} and \eqref{eq:theorem1} provide the same answer.
 If this is not the case, or the signals are noisy, then \eqref{eq:theorem1} seems a weaker result in general since the minimizer $\mathbf{P}^{q-1}$ in \eqref{eq:minimizePq} might no longer have $\mathbf{P} = \text{circ}(\mathbf{e}_2)$, but some other circulant matrix that minimizes \eqref{eq:minimizePq}.
-Of course, in this high noise case we might not be able to interpret that the signals are shifted versions of each other.
-The circulant cross-correlation theorem does not have this feature as it will always provide the maximum correlation between the signal and is indifferent if there is any shift property between the two signals.$ \blacksquare$
+In this high noise case we might not be able to interpret that the signals are shifted versions of each other.
+The circulant cross-correlation theorem does not have this feature as it will always provide the maximum correlation between the signals.$ \blacksquare$

 \textbf{Remark 2 (Calculation of the circular shift from one measurement).} Notice that \eqref{eq:theorem1} is equivalent to: